-Bryan Walker 1,
+Bryan Walker 1\,

-1Independent Consultant, Thailand.
+Independent Consultant, Thailand.

+\ Correspondence: walkerun@gmail.com

-Correspondence: walkerun@gmail.com Submitted : 25.03.2021 Published : 23.04.2021 https://doi.org/10.51595/INJCR/11111119 and a state of a state of the state
+Submitted : 25.03.2021 Published : 23.04.2021

+https://doi.org/10.51595/INJCR/11111119

 Bryan Walker BSc MSc PhD CBiol FRSBiol FRSM has followed careers in industry, hospitals, academia and education, the civil service and humanitarian work.
 After being Head of a UK University Department of Pharmacology for 15 years he was appointed as one of Her Majesty's Inspectors of Further and Higher Education.
 With the University of London Teaching Methods Unit, he provided training for new teachers and organised many other workshops in Africa, Asia and Europe.
 He has given more than one hundred invited lectures around the world and been elected to Life Fellowships of The Royal Society of Biology and The Royal Society of Medicine for his research.